aimms/documentation/cdm/api.rst

    :param db: specifies the name of the application database in which to delete a branch
    :param branchName: specifies the name of the branch to delete

+.. js:function::  cdm::DeleteDependentBranches(db,branchName,endRevision)

+   Delete all branches, derived branches, and all data on these branches starting on branch :token:`branchName` up until revision :token:`endRevision`.
+The function will fail if you do not have the permission to delete these branches, or if you try to delete the protected branches :token:`system` or :token:`master`.
+Note that this function will not delete branch :token:`branchName` itself, only the branches sprouting from it.

+   :param db: specifies the name of the application database in which to delete dependent branches
+   :param branchName: specifies the name for which to delete all dependent branches
+   :param endRevision: specifies the highest possible end revision before which all branches and child branches on the branch should be removed.

 .. js:function::  cdm::SetBranchStatus(db,branchName,active)

    Set the branch status to either active or inactive, which will effect the result of :js:func:`cdm::EnumerateBranches`.
 The function will fail if the branch does not exist, or if the user is not authorized to change the branch status.